Thiago099/dom-builder/README.md

 # doom-builder

 ## Necessity
-this packge is made to make it easier to create dom elements by hand and also make it reactive.
+This package is made to make it easier to create dom elements by hand and also make it reactive.

 ## Basic undesthanding
-it exports two methods element and effect. element is used to create html elements and effect creates a object to enable reactivity.
+It exports two methods element and effect.
+The element is used to create HTML elements and effect creates an object to enable reactivity.

 ## How it works

-the element method returns a class that uses the builder design pattern to create a html element
+The element method returns a class that uses the builder design pattern to create an html element

 ## Examples